MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-mdm-all.md

 For more information, see [Policy CSP - AppRuntime](/windows/client-management/mdm/policy-csp-appruntime) in the Windows documentation.

-- **Microsoft accounts optional for Windows Store apps**:
+- **Microsoft accounts optional for Microsoft store apps**:
-  This policy setting lets you control whether Microsoft accounts are optional for Windows Store apps that require an account to sign in.
-This policy only affects Windows Store apps that support it.
-If you enable this policy setting, Windows Store apps that typically require a Microsoft account to sign in will allow users to sign in with an enterprise account instead.
+  This policy setting lets you control whether Microsoft accounts are optional for Microsoft store apps that require an account to sign in.
+This policy only affects Microsoft store apps that support it.
+If you enable this policy setting, Microsoft store apps that typically require a Microsoft account to sign in will allow users to sign in with an enterprise account instead.
 If you disable or don't configure this policy setting, users must sign in with a Microsoft account.
   [Learn more](/windows/client-management/mdm/policy-csp-appruntime#appruntime-allowmicrosoftaccountstobeoptional)

   **Default**: Enabled